02. Masterclass

 The Field Doctrine: The Masterclass is centered on a structured observation cycle used to assemble a professional-grade visual essay.
 You will master the nine essential frames required to document a narrative with technical certainty:

-Core Competencies: Mastering Ink & Light
+Mastery of Ink & Light

-The Masterclass is a dual-track study.
 Whether you operate a lens or a pen, the objective remains the same: the transformation of raw urban data into a structured narrative.

 Street Photography